InformationWorks/quizyy/README.md

 The app has two deployed versions of the app on heroku.

-1. gre340-staging.herokuapp.com [ staging-version ]
+(1). gre340-staging.herokuapp.com [ staging-version ]

-2. gre340-production.herokuapp.com [ production-version ]
+    - "staging" branch on GitHub deploys to "staging-version" on Heroku.

-#### "staging" branch on GitHub deploys to "staging-version" on Heroku.
+(2). gre340-production.herokuapp.com [ production-version ]

-#### "master" branch on GitHub deploys to "production-version" on Heroku.
+    - "master" branch on GitHub deploys to "production-version" on Heroku.

 ## Amazon S3 support